Andrel Anthony: Oklahoma

 On January 10, 2023, Anthony transferred to Oklahoma.

 On December 11, 2024, Anthony announced that he would enter the transfer portal for the second time.

 Duke

 On December 19, 2024, Anthony announced that he would transfer to Duke.

+Professional career

+On April 25, 2026, Anthony signed to join the Atlanta Falcons as an undrafted free agent, but was on included on the official free agent list.